paulcaseys/backbone-pages-with-demand-loading-and-zurb-foundation/README.md

       </IfModule>
   </FilesMatch>

-depending on your hosting solution, you may also require the following mime types
+depending on your hosting solution, you may also require the following MIME types

   AddType application/vnd.ms-fontobject .eot
   AddType font/ttf .ttf